picturamundi/keyboard-layouts/README.md

 Additional features:

 - The apostrophe key `'` produces a typographic apostrophe `’` (`U+2019`, or right single quotation mark) when terminated with the space bar.
-In order to obtain a regular apostrophe (`U+0027`), terminate with the escape key or some other letter.
+In order to obtain a regular apostrophe (`U+0027`), terminate with the escape key or some other letter. (`30% International` will also input a typographical apostrophe if the apostrophe is hit twice).
 - In French, narrow non-breaking spaces (`U+202F`) are regularly used alongside of punctuation, preceding question marks, exclamation points, colons, and semi-colons.
 To facilitate typing these narrow non-breaking spaces, the aforementioned punctuation marks are turned into dead keys.
 When tapped once, they output their expected character; when tapped twice, they output a narrow non-breaking space followed by the character.
 - Two additional dead-keys are added for other international characters: right angled bracket and left angled bracket.
 This simplifies the task of typing guillemets, or Spanish and French quotation marks.
 A double left angled bracket will output a left guillemet `«` followed by a (full-width) non-breaking space; a double right angled bracket will output a right guillemet `»` preceded by a non-breaking space.